ibm-skills-network/author-workbench-knowledgebase/docs/getting-started.md

 Congratulations on creating your Guided Project.
 This article will walk you through the steps to create and publish a Guided Project.

-## Prerequisites

-If you haven't went through our onboarding process, please visit https://www.skills.network/authoring/ first and follow the instructions.

 ## Get Started

 Upon creating a project, you should see the following screen: